marigold-dev/training-dapp-shifumi/README.md

 touch src/TransactionInvalidBeaconError.ts
 ```

-Error utility class is used to display human readable message from Beacon errors
+`TransactionInvalidBeaconError.ts` utility class is used to display human readable message from Beacon errors

 Edit all files

-- HomeScreen.tsx
+- HomeScreen.tsx : the home page where you can access all other pages

 ```typescript
 import {